conan-io/docs/reference/conanfile/attributes.rst

 source code among builds for different configurations.
 Only when ``no_copy_source=True`` this folder will actually point to the package
 ``source`` folder in the local cache.

-When executing Conan commands in the :ref:`package_dev_flow:` like :command:`conan source`, this attribute will be pointing to the folder specified in the command line.
+When executing Conan commands in the :ref:`package_dev_flow` like :command:`conan source`, this attribute will be pointing to the folder specified in the command line.

 .. _attribute_install_folder: